rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 ## Conclusion

-In this post, you got glimpse into what's possible with the new Lambda custom runtime API and layering capabilities.
+In this post, you got a glimpse into what's possible with the new Lambda custom runtime API and layering capabilities.
 From here, you can choose to incorporate [API Gateway with Lambda Integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-with-lambda-integration.html), [use your Lambda Functions as Application Load Balancer Targets](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html), or even use these functions as behind-the-scenes PHP workers to perform tasks asynchronously.

-I look forward to seeing the number of PHP projects running on AWS Lambda grow - will yours be one of them?
+The new runtime APIs for Lambda make it possible to create runtimes for any programming language.
+You can see other examples for [Rust](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) and [C++](https://aws.amazon.com/blogs/compute/introducing-the-c-lambda-runtime/) that AWS has already open sourced.
+I am excited about what these new capabilities could mean for PHP applications in 2019, and I look forward to seeing what you build with them.
+If you build something you'd like to share, leave a comment below, or reach out to me on [Twitter](https://twitter.com/michaelmoussa).

 ---